undus5/undus/content/posts/archlinux-install-luks-btrfs-systemd-boot.md

 Ref:
 [Systemd-networkd#Wireless adapter](https://wiki.archlinux.org/title/Systemd-networkd#Wireless_adapter)

+Systemd-networkd does not set per-interface-type default route metrics.
-If you have multiple network cards of same type, say 2 wired interfaces, you must specific different `RouteMetric` for them, or the "race condition" will cause extreamly slow network connections.
+If you have multiple network cards of same type, say 2 wired network cards, you must specific different `RouteMetric` for them, or the "race condition" will cause extreamly slow network connections.